linode/apl-charts/quickstart-rabbitmq/README.md

-# APL quick start for creating a RabbitMQ cluster and/or Queues
+# Quick start for creating a RabbitMQ cluster and/or Queues

 The `rabbitmq` Helm chart can be used to create:
 - A RabbitMQ cluster